reema0814/Azure-Synapse-Analytics-Day/04-lake-databases-database-templates.md

 6. Configure the data mapping properties as follows:

-    - Data mapping name: `Customer Mapping`
+    - Data mapping name: `CustomerMapping`
     - Target database: `Database1`

     Select `OK` to finalize the process.